Milos: Ottoman period

 In 1566 the Venetians handed over the Duchy of Naxos to the Ottoman Empire, and its last Catholic duke fled to Venice.
 The Ottoman sultan Selim II appointed a Portuguese Jew named Joseph Nasi as its duke.
 Upon Nasi's death in 1579, the Ottomans formally annexed the territory.

 In the early 18th century, the population surpassed 6,000 and was almost entirely Greek and Christian.
-It was ruled by Turkish judge or kadi, and a Turkish governor or voivode.
+It was ruled by a Turkish judge or kadi, and a Turkish governor or voivode.
 The voivode was responsible for collecting taxes and enforcing the decisions of the kadi.
 The day-to-day affairs of the island were managed by three elected magistrates (epitropi), although any of their decisions could be appealed to the kadi.
 The island had two bishops: one Greek Orthodox and one Latin Catholic.
 The Greek bishop was wealthier than his Latin counterpart, as he had a larger revenue base.
 Although the islanders enjoyed a great degree of autonomy, they chafed under the heavy taxation of their Ottoman overlords.

 In 1771 the island was occupied by the Russian Empire for three years, then retaken by the Ottomans.

 In the late 18th century, the population declined considerably for uncertain reasons.
 By 1798, it had fallen below 500 people.
 Visitors reported that up to two thirds of the buildings had fallen into ruin.
 It began growing again in the early 19th century, reaching 5,000 people by 1821.
 Reliable figures are hard to find as the Ottoman Empire never performed a census before 1881.

 Modern period

 Milos was one of the first islands to join the Greek War of Independence of 1821.
 The first naval battle of the war took place off the coast of Milos on 11 April 1821.
 Milos became a refuge for refugees from numerous islands, particularly Crete.
 The port town of Adamantas was founded by Cretan refugees from the Cretan Revolt in 1841.

+When Theodore Bent toured the island in December 1883, note-taking for his guide to the Cyclades, he found that "There is a lack of energy nowadays in Melos, for Syra monopolises all the trade that once came here, and the Cretan exiles refuse to cultivate as they ought the fertile centre of the island, for they are only awaiting a favourable turn in events to return to their own island…"

 During the 19th century, Milos was a major rendezvous point for American and British ships fighting Muslim pirates in the Mediterranean.

-In February 1943, 14 male civilians were executed for collecting material owned by the Wehrmacht that was washed up after the sinking of a German cargo ship by Allied aircraft.
+In February 1943, 14 male civilians were executed for collecting material owned by the German occupation forces that was washed up after the sinking of a cargo ship by Allied aircraft.

 The population peaked in 1928 at 6,562 people.
 In 2011 it was 4,977.